pgbackrest/pgbackrest/README.md

 ### v0.75: New repository format, info command and experimental 9.5 support

-* IMPORTANT NOTE: This flag day release breaks compatibility with older versions of PgBackRest.
+* IMPORTANT NOTE: This flag day release breaks compatibility with older versions of pgBackRest.
 The manifest format, on-disk structure, and the binary names have all changed.
-You must create a new repository to hold backups for this version of PgBackRest and keep your older repository for a time in case you need to do a restore.
+You must create a new repository to hold backups for this version of pgBackRest and keep your older repository for a time in case you need to do a restore.
 The `pg_backrest.conf` file has not changed but you'll need to change any references to `pg_backrest.pl` in cron (or elsewhere) to `pg_backrest` (without the `.pl` extension).

 * Add info command.